-- Fitting can’t be adjusted like in the shoes with laces or buckles.
+- Fitting can’t be adjusted like in shoes with laces or buckles.

-- Extra attention has to be given to the socks because it’s a low cut shoe.
-You also might want to buy no show socks.
+- Extra attention has to be given to the socks because it’s a low-cut shoe.

 TYPES OF LOAFERS

-Saddle loafers have a broad strap going across the instep sometimes also with a metallic ornamentation.
+Saddle loafers have a broad strap going across the instep sometimes also with metallic ornamentation.